flux-framework/flux-core/doc/man5/flux-config-job-manager.rst

       while the prolog is active terminates the prolog.
 The default is true.

 epilog
    (optional) Table of configuration for a job-manager epilog.
-If configured, the epilog is started at the job ``finish`` event, i.e. after all user processes and job shells have terminated.
+If configured, the epilog is started at the job ``finish`` event, i.e. after all user processes and job shells have terminated, or after prolog failure (in which case there will not be a job ``finish`` event.)
    The ``[job-manager.epilog]`` table supports the following keys:

    command
       (optional) An array of strings specifying the command to run.
 If